Frequently Asked Homeschool Questions

 How can we document and view our child's individual activity work?

-OPTION 1: To keep a record of your child’s completed activities, we recommend creating a dedicated course folder on your computer.
-After your child finishes an activity and submits it, follow these steps:
+: To keep a record of your child’s completed activities, we recommend creating a dedicated course folder on your computer.
+After your child finishes an activity and submits it, teach them to follow these steps:

 1. Click the three dots in the upper-right corner of the activity screen, just to the left of “Share Session.”